-I have been fiercely involved in contemporary art and music production in the last few years (under pseudonym Syd Rey), both as a scientific collaborator and as an artist myself.
-I have now also an academic research activity in the field of Art & Science and I have long collaborated with Institut Actes at la Sorbonne and taught part time at ENSAPC Paris Cergy National Graduate School of Art in collaboration with Eric Maillet.
+I have been fiercely involved in contemporary art and music production since 2010 (under pseudonym Syd Rey), both as an academic and as an artist.
+I have a research activity in the field of Art & Science and I have long collaborated with Institut Actes at la Sorbonne and taught part time at ENSAPC Paris Cergy National Graduate School of Art in collaboration with Eric Maillet.

-Most of my works focus on the interaction between art and (techno-)science at a political level (in the noble sense of the word: organising how we human beings live together), the use of new technologies (e.g. interactive electronic systems, AI, sensors, robots and protheses) as a medium for contemporary art and as a means to trigger new perspectives on the relationship between science and society.
+Most of my works focus on the interaction between art and (techno-)science at a political level, the use of new technologies (e.g. interactive electronic systems, AI, sensors, robots and protheses) as a medium for contemporary art and as a means to trigger new perspectives on the relationship between science and society.
 I have produced works, installations and performance that mainly tackle the ambivalence of post-modern subjectivity toward the augmented body and as well as decision algorithms.
 I am making use of various media including music, video, installations, interactive electronic systems and performing arts.

 Kisseleva, S. Reynal, CrossWorlds : de la théorie des codes correcteurs d’erreur à la manipulation politique, Plastik #01.
 Revue du Centre d’Etude et de Recherche en Arts Plastiques (CERAP) de l’Université Paris I Panthéon-Sorbonne.
 (2010)